Auxiliary Academic Resources

 College Hall 220

-The iTech department is the university’s principal provider of administrative and infrastructure information technology resources and services.
-To support academic programs, iTech operates computing laboratories located in several locations on campus.
+The Information Technology Services (ITS) department is the university’s principal provider of administrative and infrastructure information technology resources and services.
+To support academic programs, ITS operates computing laboratories located in several locations on campus.

 Video conferencing is available in the Jernigan Library, Rhode Hall, Engineering Complex, College Hall, Hill Hall, Same Fore Hall, Manning Hall and the Human Sciences Building.
 Distance learning classes can be delivered either via video conferencing (TTVN) or the Blackboard Learning Management System.